jckarter/clay/doc/language-reference.md

     NamedArgument -> ReferenceQualifier?
 Identifier TypeSpec?

 Arguments are declared in a parenthesized list of names, each name optionally followed by a type specifier.
-The type specifiers are matched to the types of a call site's input values using [pattern matching].
+The type specifiers are matched to the types of a call site's input values using [pattern matching](#patternmatching).
 If an argument is declared without a type specifier, it has an implicit unbounded pattern variable as its type specifier.

     // Example
     // Define double(x) for any type of x, with an explicit pattern var